Brooklyn Food Heritage

 The Salamander Sauce Story

-When Salamander Sauce Company launched in Brooklyn in 2015, we weren't just starting a hot sauce business—we were continuing a 400-year tradition of culinary innovation.
+When Salamander Sauce Company launched in Brooklyn, we weren't just starting a hot sauce business—we were continuing a 400-year tradition of culinary innovation.
 Our approach reflects classic Brooklyn food principles:

 Innovation within tradition: We take the foundational concept of hot sauce but create three distinct flavor profiles—citrusy habanero heat, tropical fruit fusion, and whiskey-infused complexity—that reflect modern Brooklyn's global palate.

 Quality ingredients, small-batch production: Like the Italian bakers who wouldn't compromise on their bread or the Jewish appetizing shops that sourced the finest fish, we prioritize ingredient quality over mass production.
-Created in Brooklyn and made in upstate New York, we maintain artisanal standards.
+Created in Brooklyn and made in New York's Hudson Valley, we maintain artisanal standards.
+Understanding what makes a hot sauce artisanal or craft connects us to Brooklyn's centuries-old commitment to quality.

 Community connection: Our sauces are designed for how Brooklynites actually eat—the Original for everyday breakfast and tacos, the Tropical for cocktails and Caribbean-inspired dishes, the Whiskey for Brooklyn's beloved BBQ culture.